-Patty received her MA (2009) from Radboud University Nijmegen and her PhD (2014) from Utrecht University.
-She worked as a visiting scholar at the University of Oregon and Arizona State University, and as a postdoctoral researcher at the University of Oxford and the University of Amsterdam.
+I received my MA (2009) from Radboud University Nijmegen and my PhD (2014) from Utrecht University.
+Before my appointment at the UvA, I worked as a visiting scholar at the University of Oregon and Arizona State University, and as a postdoctoral researcher at the University of Oxford.

 Key publications: